-Greg Whistance-Smith, M.Arch, MA, is a designer and scholar rooted in Edmonton, Canada.
+Greg Whistance-Smith is a Registered Architect (AAA), designer, and scholar rooted in Edmonton, Canada.

 I can be reached at gwhistancesmith [at] gmail [dot] com.